Baqend/guide/src/topics/speed-kit/index.md

 **Baqend Speed Kit** accelerate your existing website by rerouting the requests through Baqend´s caching infrastructure.
 Thereby you gain a remarkable boost of performance to your website.

+You are using WordPress?
+Check out our [WordPress guide](/topics/wordpress/).

 ## Why Speed Kit?

 Page load time is money.
 This is not only true for companies like Amazon that loose more than $1.3B in revenue per year,